lbnelson/language-design/language-design.md

 **Response**

-As the title of the article, “C is Manly and Python is For n00bs” [Yang and Rabkin 2015] suggests, higher-level and less complex languages may be looked down upon culturally.
+As the title of the article, _C is Manly and Python is For n00bs_ [Yang and Rabkin 2015] suggests, higher-level and less complex languages may be looked down upon culturally.
 This bias most likely applies to many DSLs as well because DSLs often have more limited, specialized syntax.
 However,